maniospas/pySynthesis/README.md

-:warning: The `--explain` option could introduce erroneous synthesis outcome if the same code block is added more than one time to the synthesized program (this should happen only rarely and typically means that specification were misunderstood).
+:warning: The `--explain` option could introduce erroneous synthesis outcome if the same code block is added more than one time to the synthesized program (this should happen only rarely and typically means that specifications were misunderstood).

 ## Benchmarks